 How long does it take to charge an electric car?

-Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge an in around 3½/5 hours –Be warned – some electric cars are not capable of being charged up quickly!
-So make sure you check.
+Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge an in around 3½/5 hours – be warned – some electric cars are not capable of being charged up quickly!
+Make sure you check.
 Charging from a standard 13-amp is an option if you’ve an outside socket, but this will extend the charging time to 8 to 12+ hours.
 Charging times can be much longer if you’ve a car with a large capacity battery.

 Remember to plug it in – getting into the electric driving habits!